Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

-\cref{tab:afhq-metrics} shows the result of different metrics when inverting a ResNet50 classifier trained on ImageNet data.
-It compares different inversion methods and measures their run time for the 500 validation images of the AFHQ data.
-We do the reconstruction at the output of Layer1 to Layer4 of ResNet50 (shown in the ''layer'' column), each time with three different methods: forward transferring through StyleGAN2 (GAN), by gradient descent in color de-correlated Fourier space and randomly moving the image one pixel in every update step (FFT DEC), and by gradient descent without any regularization (PLAIN).
-For the GAN method, we need not only a starting layer in ResNet50 but also a layer we want to stitch into in StyleGAN2.
-For the layer we stitch into, we choose the first convolution of a layer that is the same number of samplings away from the output as the layer in ResNet50 is away from the input.
-That means we stitch \begin{itemize} \item ResNet50 Layer1 $\rightarrow$ StyleGAN2 b128.conv0 (Layer1 is two downsampling steps from the input of ResNet50 away, and b128.conv0 is two upsampling steps from the output of StyleGAN2 away) \item ResNet50 Layer2 $\rightarrow$ StyleGAN2 b64.conv0 \item ResNet50 Layer3 $\rightarrow$ StyleGAN2 b32.conv0 \item ResNet50 Layer4 $\rightarrow$ StyleGAN2 b16.conv0 \end{itemize} Each metric (cosine similarity, cosine similarity gram matrices, L1 loss) is evaluated for each of the \num{500} images, and the table shows the mean $\pm$ standard deviation.
+For the GAN methods, we need not only a starting layer in ResNet50 but also a layer in the GAN that we want to stitch into.
+Unless noted otherwise, we choose the first convolution of a layer that is the same number of samplings away from the output as the starting layer in ResNet50 is away from the input.
+Exemplary, for StyleGAN2 that means we stitch \begin{itemize} \item ResNet50 Layer1 $\rightarrow$ StyleGAN2 b128.conv0 (Layer1 is two downsampling steps away from the input of ResNet50, and b128.conv0 is two upsampling steps away from the output of StyleGAN2) \item ResNet50 Layer2 $\rightarrow$ StyleGAN2 b64.conv0 \item ResNet50 Layer3 $\rightarrow$ StyleGAN2 b32.conv0 \item ResNet50 Layer4 $\rightarrow$ StyleGAN2 b16.conv0 \end{itemize} The notation of the form "+1", as used in \cref{tab:imagenet-metrics} for Layer3, refers to stitching into a layer that is one level shallower.
+In \cref{sec:Different End Layer}, we investigate different combinations of stitching layers.
+Cosine similarity and L1 loss are evaluated for each of the \num{500} validation images.
+The tables show the mean $\pm$ standard deviation.